Red09discord/mnwd_raid_tool/README.md

 # `Installation:`

-The instructions to install RTB can be found [here](https://github.com/meanwood/mnwd_raid_tool/wiki/How-to-install-Python)
+The instructions to install MRT can be found [here](https://github.com/meanwood/mnwd_raid_tool/wiki/How-to-install-Python)

 ### `Python:`